razvanxpop/multimedia-file-manager/README.md

 # Multimedia File Collection Management Application

 ## Description
 This web application allows users to manage a multimedia file collection.
 It provides functionalities to browse, add, update, and delete multimedia files.
 The application uses PHP for server-side operations and Angular for the client-side interface, incorporating AJAX for asynchronous data retrieval.
-The multimedia files' metadata is stored in a MySQL database hosted on the SCS network at `www.scs.ubbcluj.ro`.
+The multimedia files' metadata is stored in a MySQL database.

 ## Features
 - **Browse Multimedia Files**: Retrieve and display multimedia file titles based on category/genre using AJAX.